 You could be fined up to £3,000 if you give wrong information.

 Get help with your application

-Someone else can call HMRC to get general advice on your behalf, but they will need to apply for authorisation to discuss your claim.
-If you want them to manage your payments, they will have to become an ‘appointee’.
+Someone else can call HMRC to get general advice on your behalf, but they will need to apply for authorisation (external link) to discuss your claim.
+If you want them to manage your payments, they will have to become an ‘appointee’ (external link).